mmichlin66/mmichlin66.github.io/mimbl/MimblGuide-Rendering-HTML.md

 The above examples demonstrate the rules that Mimbl uses when producing HTML from the content provided to it.
 The following sections will discuss these rules in more detail and will provide more involved examples.

 ## Regular JavaScript Types
 In general, regular JavaScript types are converted to HTML text nodes.
-In most cases, Mimble uses the built-in `toString` method to perform the conversion; however, there are the following excpetions:
+In most cases, Mimbl uses the built-in `toString` method to perform the conversion; however, there are the following exceptions:

 - `false`, `null`, `undefined` and functions are ignored - no HTML content is created for them.
 - Arrays are iterated over and HTML content is created separately for each item.
 If an item is itself an array, the process continues recursively.